 or

-(d) if a fax number for service has been provided under rule 17, by sending it by fax to that number.
+(d) if an email address for service has been provided under rule 17, by sending it as an attachment to an email sent to that email address.

 (2) Nothing in these rules prevents a person from consenting to being served with a document in a manner other than in accordance with this rule.

+[Rule 16 amended: SL 2020/137 r.
+12.]

 17. Address for service

 (1) If an approved form of a document requires the provision of an address for service and the person lodging the form is not represented by a legal practitioner or registered agent, the person lodging the document —